Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Laser therapy}

-The laser interstitial thermal therapy (LITT), a novel technique for treatment of the primary and metastatic tumors has been simulated using the DPL non-Fourier model~\cite{Mohajer2016}.
-In similarity to the other thermal treatments, the efficiency of the method immensely depends upon the success of the temperature control which itself relies on the thermal properties of the living tissues.
-In particular one-dimensional DPL in spherical coordinate system has been investigated numerically.
-It is obtained that the value of the lagging times and the thermal diffusivity of the normal and the tumoral tissues is variable.
-Further, the geometrical structures effectively affects the thermal response as well as the overshooting phenomenon in biological tissues.
-It should be noted that the modeling of the more realistic cases of study including the consideration of the blood vessel in the tissue and also the non-uniform perfusion through the time and space are desirable for obtaining accurate prediction of the LITT result.
+The laser interstitial thermal therapy (LITT), a novel technique for the treatment of primary and metastatic tumors, has been simulated using the DPL model \cite{Mohajer2016}.
+Similar to the other thermal treatments, the efficiency of the method depends on the success of the temperature control, which relies on the living tissues' thermal properties.
+In particular, the DPL equation has been investigated numerically.
+Furthermore, the geometrical structures affect the thermal response as well as the overshooting phenomenon in biological tissues.
+It should be noted that the modeling of the more realistic cases of study, including the consideration of the blood vessel in the tissue and also the non-uniform perfusion are desirable for obtaining accurate prediction of the LITT result.

-The human tooth composed of enamel, dentin, and pulp with unstructured shape, uneven boundaries, and realistic thicknesses under the effect of laser irradiation has been modeled using the dual-phase-lag non-Fourier heat conduction model~\cite{SFalahatkar2017}.
-It has been obtained that the heat flux phase lag has significant effect on the temperature profile at early stages while the temperature gradient phase lag is more important at later stages.
-The outputs are validated with the experimental results with taking $\tau_{q}=16 ms$ and $\tau_{T}=2 ms$.
-On the other hand, the authors have published a work on 2018 reporting the simulation of laser irradiated tooth with the three-phase-lag bio-heat transfer model.
-The phase lag are taken to be $\tau_{q}=16 ms$, $\tau_{T}=6 ms$, and $\tau_{\nu}=2 ms$~\cite{Falahatkar2018}.
-In the first mentioned work, the DPL model with the determined phase lags is introduced to be the suitable model for description of the non-Fourier heat transfer in tooth.
-Therefore, the debate arises that what is the necessity of the second research~\cite{Falahatkar2018}.
+The human tooth composed of enamel, dentin, and pulp with unstructured shape, uneven boundaries, and realistic thicknesses under the effect of laser irradiation has been modeled using the DPL heat conduction model \cite{SFalahatkar2017}.
+It has been concluded that the heat flux phase lag significantly affects the temperature profile at early stages, while the temperature gradient phase lag is more important at later stages.
+The outputs are validated with the experimental results by taking $\tau_{q}=16 ms$ and $\tau_{T}=2 ms$.
+Besides, the authors have published a work in 2018 reporting the simulation of laser irradiated tooth with the three-phase-lag bioheat transfer model.
+The phase lags are found to be $\tau_{q}=16 ms$, $\tau_{T}=6 ms$, and $\tau_{\nu}=2 ms$ \cite{Falahatkar2018}.
+In the first work mentioned above, the DPL model with the determined phase lags is introduced to be the suitable model for the description of the non-Fourier heat transfer in teeth.
+Therefore, the debate arises: what is the necessity of the second research \cite{Falahatkar2018}.